Fermium/mathlion/README.md

 ## Supported Kibana versions

-This plugin is supported by Kibana 5 alpha.
+This plugin is supported by:

+* Kibana 5 beta 1.

 ## Features:

 * Full-featured math in Timelion
 * Variables and custom functions
 * Physical constants
+* Units of measurement

 For upcoming features and TODOs check [here](https://github.com/fermiumlabs/mathlion/projects).